woefe/git-prompt.zsh/README.md

 ### Enable secondary prompt
 The prompt comes with a secondary function that shows the tags that HEAD points to.
 Enabling this will execute another Git command every time a new prompt is shown!
-To use the secondary prompt you have to enable it and add the `'gitprompt_secondary'` function to you `PROMPT` or `RPROMPT` variables.
+To use the secondary prompt you have to enable it and add the `'gitprompt_secondary'` function to your `PROMPT` or `RPROMPT` variables.
 You enable the secondary prompt by adding the following line to your `.zshrc`:

 ```bash